 This can be an uncomfortable conversation to strike up but it’s an important part of your massage therapy business plan, since the tips you receive may significantly supplement your salary.
 Here are some tipping guidelines:

 - Spa or hotel— Display a discreet sign at the reception desk.
-Standard tipping policy in this setting is typically 15%-20% for clients who were pleased with your services.
+The standard tipping policy in this setting is typically 15%-20% for clients who were pleased with your services.

 - Work for others – Inquire about how they handle informing their guests about tipping policies.